 The satellite image, a few images above, shows the alignment of the old railway in red with the relative locations of the remaining span of the coal conveyor and the shell of the goods shed.

 Underfoot the ground along the track alignment was in parts waterlogged but we managed to follow it Northwards in January 2021.
 A couple of images of the site from January 2021 show just how much the woodland has encroached across the site.
 These pictures were taken on my mobile phone camera.

 Heading North from Staley & Millbrook Goods Shed, the old Loop line curved gradually round following the contours of the East side of the Tame Valley.
 It first curved a little to the West before swinging back to the Northeast.

 Opposite Black Rock on the West side of the Tame Valley, there was an accommodation bridge carrying a lane above the Loop.
 It can be seen towards the bottom of the first OS Map extract below.
 It appears to have given access to the land between the Loop and the Canal.
 It appears close to the lettering “Crows i’th’ Wood.”

-The accommodation bridge appears on both map extracts below but is hidden beneath the tree canopy on the satellite image extract.
+The accommodation bridge appears on both map extracts below but seems no longer to be in place in the 21st century.